tgnemecek/core-website/src/collections/pages/learning.md

 ---
 template: ServicePage
 title: CORE Community
-subtitle: For continuing your learning with an international group of Balancing Act practitioners
+subtitle: Continue learning with an international group of Balancing Act practitioners
 explanation:
   text: >-
     **We help businesses implement sustainable change** by using the holistic